MicroFocus/octane-gitlab-service/README.md

 # Octane GitLab Service oriented properties
 # =========================================
 server.baseUrl=<mandatory: the base URL of this service, should be accessible by GitLab>
-#ciserver.identity=<optional: CI server identity, by default a hash value generated from the serice URL is used>
+#ciserver.identity=<optional: CI server identity, by default a hash value generated from the service URL is used>
 octane.location=<mandatory: the URL of the Octane server with the /ui path and the sharedspace parameters.
 Example: https://myserver:8080/ui?p=1005>
 octane.apiClientID=<mandatory: Octane API client ID with CI/CD integration role over the target workspace(s)>
 octane.apiClientSecret=<sensitive,mandatory: Octane API client secret>